CloudNativeLinz/cloudnativelinz.github.io/_pages/team.md

 <img src="{{ site.baseurl }}/images/juergen.jpg" width="200">
 </div>

-Jürgen is the Developer Engagement Lead for Microsoft Austria.
+Jürgen is an Application Innovation Specialist at Microsoft Austria, supporting Azure customers on their journey with Kubernetes, Containers, DevOps, GitHub, and other tools.
 He has been working in the industry in the roles of a developer, researcher, product manager, and evangelist in the last 10 years+.
 Jürgen is a maintainer of the [Keptn](https://keptn.sh) open-source project and loves to share his experience with the community.
-You can find some [useful links on Jürgens personal website](https://jetzlstorfer.github.io).
+You can find some [useful links on Jürgens personal website](https://jetzlstorfer.github.io) or in his [GitHub profile](https://github.com/jetzlstorfer).
 He is the co-organizer of the Cloud-Native Computing Linz meetup.

 Reach out to Jürgen via [Twitter @jetzlstorfer](https://twitter.com/jetzlstorfer) or [LinkedIn](https://www.linkedin.com/in/juergenetzlstorfer/).